tunroam/paper/intersection_report_spec/330radius.md

 For clients that validate certificates
 (e.g. [Windows](https://support.microsoft.com/en-us/help/814394/certificate-requirements-when-you-use-eap-tls-or-peap-with-eap-tls)),
 we need to present a certificate that is trusted by the client.
-We have two options,
+We have two options
-provide a certificate that is signed by a trusted certificate authority like Let's Encrypt.
+1) provide a certificate that is signed by a trusted certificate authority like Let's Encrypt
-However, this requires the private key to be shared to every AP, allowing anyone to revoke this certificate.
+2) proxy the request to a authentication server the supplicant trusts.
-Another solution is to proxy the request to a authentication server the supplicant trusts.
+However, the first approach requires the private key to be shared to every AP, allowing anyone to revoke this certificate.

 <!--
 The following guide shows how to disable validation in windows